-23. The principle of self-determination of peoples is, equally as the principles of the territorial integrity of states and of the sovereign equality of states, one of the fundamental principles of current international legal order.18 The promotion of self-determination is one of the purposes of the United Nations: "The purposes of the United Nations are: ...
+23. The principle of self-determination of peoples is, equally as the principles of the territorial integrity of states and of the sovereign equality of states, one of the fundamental principles of the current international legal order.18 The promotion of self-determination is one of the purposes of the United Nations: "The purposes of the United Nations are: ...
 To develop friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples, and to take other appropriate measures to strengthen universal peace" (Article 1 (2) UN-Charter).
 It is also endorsed in Article 1 of both universal Human Rights Covenants of 1966.
-The 1970 Friendly Relationship Declaration specifies that "by virtue of the principle of equal rights and self-determination of peoples have the right freely to determine, without external interference, their political status and to pursue their economic, social and cultural development, and every State has the duty to respect this right in accordance with the provisions of the Charter".
+The 1970 Friendly Relations Declaration specifies that "by virtue of the principle of equal rights and self-determination of peoples is and self-determination of peoples and to take other appropriate measures to strengthen universal peace" (Article 1 (2) UN-Charter).
+It is also endorsed in Article 1 of both universal Human Rights Covenants of 1966.
+The 1970 Friendly Relations Declaration specifies that "by virtue of the principle of equal rights and self-determination of peoples /.../ all peoples have the right freely to determine, without external interference, their political status and to pursue their economic, social and cultural development, and every State has the duty to respect this right in accordance with the provisions of the Charter".
 A similar provision appears in the Declaration on Principles Guiding Relations between Participating States, annexed to the 1975 Helsinki Final Act.